ronburnley/gantt/README.md

 - Context menus and tooltips
 - Dark mode support

+## Firebase Configuration

+1. Copy `.env.example` to `.env` and fill in your Firebase credentials.
+2. Running any npm script will automatically generate `env.js` from your `.env` file.

 ## Running the Application

 ### Option 1: Using npm (with live reload)